Apple, China Mobile sign long-awaited deal to sell iPhones

 | NEW YORK/BEIJING

-NEW YORK/BEIJING Apple Inc said it has signed a long-awaited agreement with China Mobile Ltd to sell iPhones through the world's biggest network of mobile phone users.
+NEW YORK/BEIJING Apple Inc (AAPL.O) said it has signed a long-awaited agreement with China Mobile Ltd (0941.HK)(CHL.N) to sell iPhones through the world's biggest network of mobile phone users.

 In a deal that could add billions of dollars to its revenue, Apple said its smartphones will be available to China Mobile customers starting January 17.
 Pricing and availability details for the iPhone 5S and 5C lines will be disclosed at a later date, it said in a statement.